man-group/ArcticDB/docs/mkdocs/docs/index.md

 An in-memory backend is provided mainly for testing and experimentation.
 It could be useful when creating files with LMDB is not desired.

-There are no configuration parameters, and the memory is owned solely be the Arctic instance.
+There are no configuration parameters, and the memory is owned solely by the Arctic instance.

 For example: